Kyra Harris Bolden: Early life and education

-Kyra Harris Bolden is an attorney, serving her second term, representing her hometown of Southfield in the Michigan State House.
 A graduate of Southfield Public Schools, Bolden chose to remain in Michigan for her studies, receiving her bachelor's degree from Grand Valley State University and Juris Doctor from the University of Detroit Mercy School of Law.

 Career

-While working in Lansing, Bolden advocates for Michiganders as a member of the Judiciary Committee and has focused her work on criminal justice reform, crafting and passing bipartisan legislation to protect survivors of sexual violence.
-Bolden has passed the “Medically Frail” prison reform package, the revision of the Wrongful Imprisonment Compensation Act, and the “Address Confidentiality for Survivors of Domestic Violence” package.
+While working in Lansing, Bolden advocated for Michiganders as a member of the Judiciary Committee and focused her work on criminal justice reform, crafting and passing bipartisan legislation to protect survivors of sexual violence.
+Bolden passed the “Medically Frail” prison reform package, the revision of the Wrongful Imprisonment Compensation Act, and the “Address Confidentiality for Survivors of Domestic Violence” package.

 Michigan Supreme Court

 On November 22, 2022, Bolden was appointed to the Michigan Supreme Court by Governor Gretchen Whitmer to replace Bridget Mary McCormack.
 Bolden is the first Black woman to serve on the Michigan Supreme Court.
+Bolden's qualifications for the Supreme Court were that in addition to serving in the legislature for 4 years, she also handled misdemeanor court appointed cases in the 46th District Court sometime between 2014 and 2018.